 Water temps are still bathtub-warm at an inviting 80 F (27 C) and visibility still extends up to 100 feet (compared to the 40 feet in the winter), making November one of the best months for diving and snorkeling.

-On one trip to Cabo in November, we went scuba diving in Cabo Pulmo, a national marine park in the Sea of Cortez that amazed even Jacques Cousteau.
+On one trip to Cabo in November, we went scuba diving in Cabo Pulmo.
+This national marine park in the Sea of Cortez amazed even Jacques Cousteau.

 It was one of the most awesome dives we’ve ever enjoyed – warm water, tiger and bull sharks, bat rays, sea turtles and superb viz to see all the creatures around us.